gmdfalk/60-days-of-python/ircbot/README.md

       * admins: Add/delete/list admins.
       * join/leave/channels: Join, leave or list channels.
       * quit: Quit this bot instance or optionally the whole program.
-      * mode: Set a mode on a user.
-This is used for mose channel operations.
+      * mode: Set a mode on a user e.g. +o, -v, +b (OP, voice, ban).
       * kick, tempban
     * Mildly useful:
       * bmi: calculate your body-mass-index.
       * btc: show bitcoin exchange rate (from mtgox, no idea if this is accurate).
       * g: perform a google search.
+      * yt: perform a youtube search.
+      * wiki: perform a wikipedia search.
       * quiz: a very rudimentary quizbot. gives no hints, takes no answers. just guess. to be improved.
       * translate and transliterate: uses google to translate text to english.
     * Fun stuff: